What is this project about?

 From hardware perspective I built two different versions of the cluster

-- Release 1.0: Basic version using dedicated USB flash drive for each node and centrazalized SAN as additional storage
+- Cluster 1.0: Basic version using dedicated USB flash drive for each node and centrazalized SAN as additional storage

-- Release 2.0: Adding dedicated SSD disk to each node of the cluster and improving a lot the overall cluster performance
+- Cluster 2.0: Adding dedicated SSD disk to each node of the cluster and improving a lot the overall cluster performance

 What I have developed so far